Home

 Chironomid head capsulesChironomid (non-biting midge larva) head capsules photographed at ~40x power.
 We use these insect fossils, preserved in lake sediments, to reconstruct past climate.

-We're hiring two Postdocs!
+We're hiring a Postdoc!

 Job duties and responsibilities include: